 - Optional standby systems (fire alarms, remote-control systems, communication systems, etc.)

 Have questions about the National Electric Code?
 Hoffman Electrical has the answers!

 What Florida Residents Need to Know About NFPA 70A

-- NEC 210.23 (Permissible Loads) – The total rating of utilization equipment fastened in place, other than luminaries, should not exceed 50 percent of the branch-circuit ampere rating where lighting fixtures and/or cord-and-plug-connected utilization equipment are not fastened in place, or both are supplied.
-In a nutshell, NEC 210.23 states that the electrical load wherever you plug something in (e.g. a lamp, vacuum cleaner, etc.) should not be greater than 50 percent of the branch-circuit ampere rating.
+- NEC 210.23 (Permissible Loads) – The total rating of utilization equipment fastened in place, other than luminaires, should not exceed 50% of the branch-circuit ampere rating where lighting fixtures and/or cord-and-plug-connected utilization equipment are not fastened in place, or both are supplied.
+In a nutshell, NEC 210.23 states that the electrical load wherever you plug something in (e.g. a lamp, vacuum cleaner, etc.) should not be greater than 50% of the branch-circuit ampere rating.
 This helps prevent circuit overloads.
 If you have questions about the ampere rating of a branch-circuit in your home, call Hoffman Electrical for help.

 - NEC 210.24 (Branch-Circuit Requirements) – The branch-circuit requirements outline the minimum conductor sizes required for each circuit.
 This depends on how much electrical load you plan on running through each circuit and may vary.
 For help determining each circuit’s electrical capacity, contact us online.

 - NEC 210.52 (Dwelling Unit Receptacle Outlets) – Are you tired of looking for outlets?
 According to the NFPA, no point along your home’s walls should be located more than six feet from an outlet.